SBA Loans: Pros and Cons Guide

 What are SBA Loans?

 SBA loans are government-backed small business financing packages that offer some of the best benefits available on the market.
+SBA loans are backed by the U.S. Small Business Administration and offered through partner lenders.
 The US Small Business Administration (SBA) governs the program and sets rules and regulations for participating lenders.

 The SBA does not underwrite or fund the loan.
-Instead, small business owners apply to one of three SBA-approved lending institutions: commercial banks, credit unions, or alternative business financing facilitators (like United Capital Source).
+Instead, small business owners apply to one of three SBA-approved financial institutions: commercial banks, credit unions, or alternative business financing facilitators (like United Capital Source).
+Alternative lenders typically refer to online lenders.

 While it doesn’t fund the loans, the SBA partially guarantees loans (up to 85%).
 The government guarantee provides extra security for the lender.
 Since they take less risk, lenders can offer higher borrowing amounts at lower interest rates and longer terms than other small business loan options.